ImtiazVision/Java/Notes.md

 ### Iteration :

 **Iteration** : Iterative code is a piece of code that loops.
 In other words, the same code is duplicated repeatedly.
 It is a looped section of the code.
 To put it another way, the same code is repeated again.
 It refers to a situation in which loops are used to repeat some statements until a condition is met.
+It is a sequence of instructions that are called on repeatedly and is applied to variables.